Feb 24, 2026

 Decide who can go where in your facility, and set up clear access control measures.
 This prevents unauthorized access, reduces the risk of theft or data breaches, and helps you stay compliant.
 Here are some effective ways to control visitor access:

-An effective escort policy assigns specific employees as escorts based on their role, department, or expertise.
-Train these employees in escort responsibilities and make sure they understand your visitor policy and access control procedures.
+A good escort policy assigns escorts based on role, department, or expertise.
+Train them in their duties.
+Make sure they know your visitor policy and access rules.

-Visitor screening keeps unauthorized people out of your premises.
-A solid process protects sensitive information, reduces security risks, and helps you stay compliant with regulations.
+Visitor screening keeps the wrong people out.
+A solid process protects data, cuts risk, and helps you stay compliant.

-Some key elements to include in your visitor screening and identification process are: background checks, visitor NDAs, verification of visitor identification, visitor registration, and security screenings.
+Key parts of visitor screening include: background checks, visitor NDAs, ID verification, visitor registration, and security screenings.

 A visitor management system (VMS) is a software solution that helps organizations manage and track visitors entering their premises.
 It replaces paper-based visitor logs with a digital system that automates registration, maintains visitor records, and helps enforce access control policies.

 A VMS streamlines the registration process and provides valuable insights into visitor trends.
-It can also significantly improve workplace safety and security:
+Key security and compliance benefits include:

 If you want to experience the benefits of a modern visitor management system for your business, take advantage of Vizito’s 14-day trial today.